Springe direkt zu Inhalt

 Transnational Research Project „Perspectives and Discourses on Sexual Harassment in International Higher Education Contexts”

 The transnational research project “Perspectives and Discourses on Sexual Harassment in International Higher Education Contexts” investigates the prevalence, forms and effects of sexualized discrimination and violence at universities as well as structural implications.
-To this end, the MvBZ cooperates with partner universities from Costa Rica, Ecuador, India, Japan, Colombia, Mexico, Peru and South Korea.
+To this end, the MvBZ cooperates with partner universities from Colombia, Costa Rica, Ecuador, India, Japan, Mexico, Peru and South Korea.
 In addition to the respective national contexts, the research cooperation aims to include sexualized harassment, discrimination and violence at universities, in particular as a global phenomenon.
 The concern of the project is also to raise the visibility of the topic at the university.
-In 2017/18, surveys on this topic were conducted at different partner universities and the results were presented and discussed in regular project meetings and at an international conference organized by the MvBZ.
-A joint publication on the transnational research was released in 2021.
+In 2017/18, surveys on this topic were conducted at different partner universities and the results were presented and discussed in regular project meetings and at an international conference at the Freie Universität Berlin in 2018, organized by the MvBZ.
+A joint publication on the transnational research was released in 2022.

 Team